ICF Home Design

 Some walls with bump-outs or bump-ins may become too short to be useful living spaces.
-These walls should be straightened.
-These type of features around corners can also shift the placement of windows.
-Omitting the bump in/out is one solution as corners and specialty blocks do increase cost.
+Straighten out these walls.
+These types of features around corners can also shift the placement of windows.
+Omitting the bump in/out is one solution as corners and specialty blocks do increase the cost.

 If the feature is architecturally, stylistically, or aesthetically desired, a minimum of an 18” offset is recommended.
-It can also be built as a facade, using brick, block, or lumber.
+Additionally, you can build features as a facade, using brick, block, or lumber.

 Pay close attention to stairwells and bathrooms as these are locations where changes in interior space can cause potential issues.
 Moving the difference in wall thickness to the outside will prevent any issues.

 Not compensating for thicker walls could prevent a staircase on an outside wall in a basement to be too narrow and not meet code.
 Maintaining interior dimensions will alleviate this concern.

 Plumbing locations and venting need to be considered.
 Typically 2.5” of foam thickness is available to run water pipes, electrical wire or conduit, and plumbing vents.
 Water closet vents require a pipe with a larger diameter than the ICF foam thickness.
-These vents must be installed in an interior wall partition or in the concrete core itself as it can compromise the integrity of the wall strength.
+Install vents in an interior wall partition or in the concrete core itself as it can compromise the integrity of the wall strength.

-The spacing between openings is recommended to be 12-inches or greater.
-This ensures proper flow and consolidation of concrete and creation of a structural column.
+We recommend that spacing between openings be 12-inches or greater.
+This ensures proper flow and consolidation of concrete and the creation of a structural column.

 If more closely spaced openings are desired, they should be mulled and treated as a single opening.
-Lumber can be used within these openings to create smaller spacing.
+You can use lumber within these openings to create smaller spacing.

 Header thicknesses are typically 12-inches or larger, and often 16 or 24-inches.
 Working in increments of 8-inches will reduce waste and using 16-inches matches the full BuildBlock ICF block height, keeping the process simple.

-Lintel design should be based on product engineering, prescriptive engineering or project specific engineering.
+Also, lintel design should be based on product engineering, prescriptive engineering, or project-specific engineering.